web-platform-tests/wpt/docs/_writing-tests/testdriver-tutorial.md

 We assume the following in this writeup:
  - You know what web-platform-tests is and you have a working checkout and can run tests
  - You know what WebDriver or Selenium is
- - Familiarity with javascript and python
+ - Familiarity with JavaScript and Python

 ## Code!

-Lets implement window resizing.
+Let's implement window resizing.
 We can do this via the [Set Window Rect](https://w3c.github.io/webdriver/webdriver-spec.html#dfn-set-window-rect) command in WebDriver.

 First, we need to think of what the API will look like a little.
-We will be using selenium and marionette for this, so we can look and see that they take in x, y coordinates, width and height integers.
+We will be using Selenium and Marionette for this, so we can look and see that they take in x, y coordinates, width and height integers.

 The first part of this will be browser agnostic, but later we will need to implement a specific layer for each browser (here we will do Firefox and Chrome).